estebanfloresf/reactnd-project-myreads/CONTRIBUTING.md

 # How to contribute

-When contributing to this repository, please first discuss the change you wish to make via issue, email, or any other method with the owners of this repository before making a change.
+When contributing to this repository, just sent me an email about the change you wish to make.

+Thanks in advanced for your help.